conceptadev/rockets/packages/nestjs-access-control/README.md

    - You can add custom logic to ensure that users can only update their own passwords.
    - For example, you might check if the user is trying to update their own password and deny the request if they are trying to update someone else's password.

+### How AccessControlGuard Works

+The `AccessControlGuard` uses the methods provided by `AccessControlService` and `AccessQueryService` to enforce access control rules.
+Here’s how it works:

+1. **Guard Initialization**:
+   - When a request is made to a protected route, the `AccessControlGuard` is triggered.
+   - The guard gets what permission was granted for what resource.

+2. **Role Verification**:
+   - The guard then calls the `getUserRoles` method to get the roles of the user.
+   - Based on the roles, the guard checks if the user has the necessary permissions to access the requested resource.

+3. **Access Queries Check**:
+   - The guard then uses the access control queries defined to determine if the user is allowed to perform the requested action on the resource.
+   - If the user has the required permissions, the request is allowed to proceed.
+Otherwise, it is denied.

 ### Practical Examples

 - **Role-Based Access**: